fsl.data.mesh

 A

-vertices: of a set of lines, defining the plane intersectionA
+(m, 2, 3)array containingmvertices: of a set of lines, defining the plane intersectionA

-array containing the indices of them
+(m,)array containing the indices of themtriangles that were intersected.(if

-array containing the barycentric coordinates of each line vertex with respect to its intersected triangle.
+distances is True) A(m, 2, 3)array containing the barycentric coordinates of each line vertex with respect to its intersected triangle.

 - fsl.data.mesh.calcFaceNormals(vertices, indices)[source]